electivegroup/frontend-react-challenge/README.md

 # frontend-test

+## Instructions

+Below you’ll find a User story to be completed.
+Once you have completed your build, create a pull request and we will review your code.

+Assumptions:
+There is no need to implement any backed dependencies (databases, storage, etc).
+Feel free to use existing libraries when possible Include any instructions (if required) in the INSTRUCTIONS.md

 ## Create a basic single page app that mimics the behaviour of the Trello board.

 **As a** User